pietromandracci/gnuplot_manager/README.rst

 ------------------------------------

 The *plot_close_all()* function closes all the plot windows listed in the *window_list* global variable, and empties it.
+It works calling the *plot_close()* function, so it gets the same arguments.

 >>> gm.plot_close_all()
 (0, 'Ok')